Applying “Make Invalid States Unrepresentable”

 Using an object-oriented toolbox to design a database is antithetical to quality relational design and the principle of making invalid states unrepresentable.

 A simple solution is to enforce this by using an ‘excludes’ constraint in the database.
-This is perfectly acceptable, but also irrelevant to this article.
+This is perfectly acceptable.

 A more interesting way of doing this is to allow for overlapping contracts in the write model, but flatten them in a projection for the read model.
 A fixed contract is terminated by the start date of its next overlapping fixed contract.